NordicHPC/sonar/doc/HOWTO-DAEMON.md

 full URL for an API endpoint that will receive a POST with data destined for the Kafka broker.
 In this case, `ca-file` will currently be ignored - normally the URL will be https to protect the credentials and data and the system's normal https crypto materials will be used for authenticating the connection.
-When `rest-endpoint` is used, `rest-proxy` can be used to set the local proxy address, in the event this is not set in the environment.
+When `rest-endpoint` is used, `http-proxy` can be used to set the local proxy address, in the event this is not set in the environment.
 See the "Kafka REST proxy" section of [HOWTO-KAFKA](HOWTO-KAFKA.md) for more.